AppliedStatisticsNBI/AppStat2019/docs/install_instruction_linux.md

 ## Installation instruction - Linux system

 These steps have been tested on a Linux Mint 18, a variant of the Ubuntu flavour of linux systems.
-Most

 * Open a __terminal window__.